apollographql/rover/docs/source/migration.md

 ## Monolithic vs. Federated Graphs

 The Apollo CLI's API uses a single command set for working with monolithic and federated graphs, the `apollo service:*` commands.
 Rover treats graphs and federated graphs separately.
 Typically, when working with federated graphs in Rover, you will be using the `subgraph` command set, since most operations on federated graphs are interacting with a federated graph's subgraphs (ex. checking changes to a single subgraph).
-Additionally, Rover has an idea of a `supergraph`, which is used for building and working with [supergraph schemas].
+Additionally, Rover has an idea of a `supergraph`, which is used for building and working with supergraph schemas.

 For more info on the difference in `graph`s, `subgraph`s and `supergraph`s, see [Conventions](./essentials#graph--subgraph--supergraph).